B-Woody/ansible-osp-ztagger/README.md

 registry.access.redhat.com/rhosp13/openstack-aodh-evaluator:latest
 ```

 For container inspection the shell module will run a skopeo command instead of using the `podman_container_facts` or `docker_container_facts` Ansible modules.
-This is because according ot the modules man pages *"If an image does not exist locally, it will not appear in the results."* In these use cases we may want to inspect and then tag a bunch of remote container images before having to pull them so skopeo is used via shell module.
+This is because according to the modules man pages *"If an image does not exist locally, it will not appear in the results."* In these use cases we may want to inspect and then tag a bunch of remote container images before having to pull them so skopeo is used via shell module.

 Requirements